Mean-periodic function: Some basic properties

+If f and g are mean periodic then f + g and the truncated convolution product of f and g is mean periodic.
+However, the pointwise product of f and g need not be mean periodic.

+If L(D) is a linear differential operator with constant co-efficients, and L(D)f = g, then f is mean periodic if and only if g is mean periodic.

+For linear differential difference equations such as Df(t) - af(t - b) = g where a is any complex number and b is a positive real number, then f is mean periodic if and only if g is mean periodic.

 Applications

 In work related to the Langlands correspondence, the mean-periodicity of certain (functions related to) zeta functions associated to an arithmetic scheme have been suggested to correspond to automorphicity of the related L-function.
 There is a certain class of mean-periodic functions arising from number theory.